ArthurLlew/RenderCube/README.md

 contain block, entity or/and liquid).

 The second one is aimed primary for exporting large parts of the world.
-Exported part should be <= 450 cubes by X and Z axis.
+Exported part should be <= 450 cubes by both X and Z axis.
 If you ask to render more, appropriate error will be shown in console.

-After you hit _Enter_, try not to move, because will lag.
+After you hit _Enter_, try not to move, because it may slow down the operation.
 It may take up to 5-10 minutes to render world portion of maximum allowed size (depending on geometry complexity and your computer power).
-Once it's done, navigate to you game folder (_.../.minecraft_) where you will notice new directory named _rendercube_.
-There you will see files with extension _.rcube_ (contains geometry) and some _.png_ files (these are minecraft texture atlases).
+Once it's done, navigate to you game folder (_.../.minecraft_) where you will notice new directory called _rendercube_.
+There you will see files with extension _.rcube_ (contains geometry) and another directory, called _texture_atlases_.
+It contains minecraft texture atlases (they are renewed every time game resources are reloaded).

 After successful export open _Blender_ and activate provided addon.
 Use new option in import menu, named _RenderCube